pawanbahuguna/action-logs/README.md

 # GitHub Action to download Job logs

 This action will download job-level logs for the GitHub Action Workflow.
-By default, the action will only download logs for the past 24 hours.
+The action will only download logs for the past 24 hours by default.

 ## Usage